wanghongzhou/docker-dev-env/rocketmq/README.md

 # RocketMQ

 Apache RocketMQ is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.

 ---

-## Install RocketMQ Single Master mode using Docker Compose
+## Install RocketMQ Single Master Mode Using Docker Compose

 1. Before setting everything else, create a directory for RocketMQ home mount.
 Ensure that the directory exists and appropriate permission have been granted.

    ```shell
    $ mkdir -vp ~/docker/rocketmq/{namesrv,dashboard/logs,broker/{logs,store}}
    $ chown -R 3000 ~/docker/rocketmq
    ```

 2. Modify the `.env` file, you can fine tune these configurations to meet your requirements.

    ```properties